Signals it is Time to Ditch Those Diapers

 If these examples sound familiar to you then your child is probably ready to take the potty training plunge.
 Remember to have a sense of humor and keep a positive attitude.
 It will make the process easier on you and your infant.
 Schedule potty breaks: right after awakening from naps, after meals, before car trips and of course before naps and night-time.
 Be sure to give verbal praise and let your child know that if it is an unsuccessful attempt at going to the bathroom it is ok to try again later.

-is already embarrassed enough from the experience.
+Credit: MorgueFileWhen an accident happens, and they will happen as one of the many toddler potty training problems, remember the humor and positive attitude!
+The toddler is already embarrassed enough from the experience.
 Try to comfort them and let them know that the next attempt will be better.
 Continue to work towards full toilet training.

 If the child resists the training after a few weeks do not force it.
 Take a break and try again later, now is just not the correct time to start toilet training your boy or girl.